Colourful components in $k$-caterpillars and planar graphs: Colourful Components on planar graphs

 Let $\beta$ be a satisfying assignment for $\phi$.
-If a variable $x=True$ in $\beta$, then remove the edges $\{x_k^4,x_j^1\}$ and $\{x_j^2,x_j^3\}$, for each clause $C_j$, where $C_k$ precedes $C_j$ in the order of the clauses containing $x$.
-Otherwise, if $x=False$ in $\beta$, then remove the edges $\{x_j^1, x_j^2\}$ and $\{x_j^3, x_j^4\}$ for each clause $C_j$ containing $x$.
-Hence, $\sum_{1 \leq i \leq n} 4m_i / 2 = 6m$ edges have been removed, and $G$ does not have any bad path that contains only vertices from the variable cycles.
-Now, choose a clause $C_j$ and denote its variables by $p$, $q$ and $r$.
+If $x = False$ in $\beta$, then remove the $2m_x$ odd edges in its variable cycle (of length $4m_x$), that is, edges of the type $\{x_j^1,x_j^2\}$ and $\{x_j^3,x_j^4\}$, for every clause $C_j$ containing $x$.
+Similarly, if $x = True$ in $\beta$, then remove the $2m_x$ even edges in its variable cycle.
+Since every clause contains exactly $3$ literals, $\sum_{1 \leq i \leq n} 4m_i / 2 = 4 \times 3m/2 = 6m$ edges have been removed and $G$ does not have any bad paths that contain only vertices from the variable cycles.
+Now, fix a clause $C_j$ and denote its variables by $p$, $q$ and~$r$.
 Without loss of generality assume that $p$ satisfies $C_j$.
 Remove the $4$ edges between the clause gadget of $C_j$ and the vertices in $V_q$ and $V_r$.
-Without loss of generality, assume that $C_j$ contains $p$ as a positive literal, hence the gadget is connected to the vertices $p_j^1$ and $p_j^2$.
-Since $p$ is set to true in $\beta$, the edges $\{x_k^4,x_j^1\}$ and $\{x_j^2,x_j^3\}$ have been removed.
-Therefore, the vertices $p_j^1$, $p_j^2$ and the vertices in the clause gadget form a colourful component.
+Without loss of generality, assume that $C_j$ contains $p$ as a positive literal.
+Hence the gadget is connected to the vertices $p_j^1$ and $p_j^2$.
+Since $p$ is set to true in $\beta$, the even edges of the variable cycle have been removed.
+Therefore, the vertices $p_j^1$, $p_j^2$, together with the vertices in the clause gadget form a colourful component.
 The other case where $C_j$ contains $p$ as a negative literal is similar, and the vertices $p_j^2$, $p_j^3$ and those in the clause gadget form a colourful component.
 If the clause gadget is $\mathcal{A}_j^4$, then the colourful component is of size $5$.
 If the clause gadget is $\mathcal{A}_j^3$, then the colourful component is of size $12$.
-Since $4$ edges are removed for each clause, a total of $4m$ edges between variable cycles and clause gadget are removed.
+Since $4$ edges are removed for each clause, a total of $4m$ edges between variable cycles and clause gadgets are removed.
 Let $S$ be the set of removed edges, and notice that $S$ is a solution to {\CC} such that $|S| = 6m + 4m = 10m$.